RoastedCarrots/UmaMusuTrainingHelper/README.md

 5. **Debug Logging**
    - Saves matched images with bounding boxes into the `debug` folder

+## Download

+If you just want to run the app → Go to the Releases page and download the latest .zip.
+Extract it and run TrainingHelper.exe.

+If you want to view or modify the code → Clone this repo and open TrainingHelper.py in Python 3.

 ## Notes
 It's in no way anywhere NEAR completed.
 There was so many things for me to add like rainbow training calculation, friendship bar,... but I can't figure out what the most consistent was is without being very weird and broken.
 I haven't added all characters, so if there's any support card I missed, you can easily manually add it by capturing the icon, in game (use images in templates as reference) and add it manually to templates.
+If something went wrong feel free to directly message me via kurisu.0 on discord